-So I just got the jeep-string running, I got it registered and now I’m now out for a ride.
+So I just got the jeep-string running, I got it registered, and now I’m out for a ride.

-One thing I immediately notice is neither the triple odometer nor the regulator odometer are working, they are not spinning at all.
+I immediately notice that neither the triple odometer nor the regulator odometer is working; they are not spinning at all.

-Since this car is new to me, I’m not completely sure whether if it has 120,000 miles or more.
+Since this car is new to me, I’m not entirely sure whether it has 120,000 miles or more.

-But one thing is for sure, I want to fix the odometer so that it works.
+But one thing for sure is, I want to fix the odometer so that it works.

-Now this fix I’m just about to show you apply to pretty much any car with analogue dash with this numbers that actually physically spin.
+This fix I’m just about to show you apply to pretty much any car with analog dash with these numbers that physically spin.

 The digital dashes are a little bit different.

-There are two common reasons why odometer stops working.
+There are two common reasons why the odometer stops working.

-Back in the old days they actually had a spinning cable that was connected to either the wheel or the transmission and that spinning cable would turn the odometer so you get the mileage.
+Back in the old days, they had a spinning cable connected to either the wheel or the transmission, and that spinning cable would turn the odometer, so you get the mileage.

-I’m sure you have seen in the movies where somebody puts the car up and jack stands or runs the car in reverse to roll back the odometer, well that is something that could happen back in the day.
+I’m sure you have seen in the movies where somebody puts the car up, and the jack stands or runs the car in reverse to roll back the odometer.
+Well, that is something that could happen back in the day.
 But today’s vehicles are completely different.

-So if you put the car on reverse, it actually increases the mileage on the car not decreases.
-Like anything else since this is mechanical, and it spins, these speed sensors w3ear out.
+So if you put the car on the reverse, it increases the car’s mileage, not decreases.
+Like anything else, since this is mechanical, and it spins, these speed sensors w3ear out.

 But more importantly, your speedometer and odometer won’t work.

-So if your speedometer and odometer don’t work, you want to replace the vehicles speed sensor.
-The vehicle speed sensor is located right underneath the vehicle.
+So if your speedometer and odometer don’t work, you want to replace the vehicle’s speed sensor.
+The vehicle speed sensor is located right underneath the car.

 It’s easy to replace with just one bolt holding it in.